mvolkmann/blog/src/htmx.md

 TODO: Try this.

-To cause HTMX to log all the actions it performs to the browser DevTools console, create a JavaScript file with a name like `setup.js` containing the following:
+To cause htmx to log all the actions it performs to the browser DevTools console, create a JavaScript file with a name like `setup.js` containing the following: